 Do Cats Tongues Heal Wounds?

-However, cat saliva cannot fight all types of infections.
-Indeed, abscesses (deep skin infections) are pretty common in cats.
-This suggests that wound licking is not enough to keep infections at bay.
+Cat saliva cannot fight all types of infections.
+Indeed, deep skin infections are very common in cats.
+This suggests that wound licking is not enough to keep germs away or bacterial infections at bay.
 Deeper wounds should be treated by a vet, and the cat should be prevented from licking the area.